DavidCain/film_server/README.md

 Files in `www` belong in `/var/www/`, or anywhere Apache serves pages.
 `playlist.py` should be stored in `/usr/lib/cgi-bin/`, or wherever cgi-bin scripts are configured to reside.

+## Legal

+All films used for this project were obtained under the terms of Fair Use, for educational purposes only.
+Copyright laws may be different in your country; exercise caution and obey all copyright laws when using this software.